How to Spend 4 Days in Rome, Italy Itinerary

 There are tons of really stunning (and important) pieces of art throughout the museum and the ceiling art is just insane!
 The Vatican is also decked in Marble.

-Personally, my favorite room being the Map room and every ceiling was incredible!
+Personally, my favorite room was the Map room and every ceiling was incredible!
 Since we did the skip-the-line tour we were also able to see St. Petersburg Church.

 Address: Viale Vaticano, 00165 Roma RM, Italy